Why trees have to die?

 Their wisdom is their silence and their wisdom remind us that learning starts from listening.

 Plants.
-Wonderful healing and medicinal properties We coexist in a delicate balance with plants and Mother Nature; we take of their healing and medicinal properties.
-In return all that plants ask for, is some gratitude for sharing with us, the miracle of life.
+Wonderful healing and medicinal properties.
+We coexist in a delicate balance with plants and Mother Nature; we extract their healing and medicinal properties.
+In return, what plants ask for, is some gratitude for sharing with us, the miracle of life.

 Drugs from plants

 A lot of people still don’t know that most of the chemistry synthesized drugs sold at the pharmacy are derived from botanical plants, the three most popular examples are: